Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Experiments

 \subsection{Multi-Objective Optimisation}

-We further evaluate whether Null-TTA can effectively balance multiple competing objectives by optimising a weighted combination of HPSv2 and PickScore,
+We further evaluate whether Null-TTA can effectively balance multiple competing objectives by optimising a weighted combination of HPSv2~\cite{wu2023human} and PickScore~\cite{kirstain2023pick},

 Figure~\ref{fig:multi-objective-tradeoff} compares the resulting trade-off curves of Null-TTA and DAS~\cite{kim2025das}.
-Both methods exhibit smooth frontiers as the weight \( w \) varies, but Null-TTA consistently achieves more favourable trade-offs in both directions: (1) when increasing PickScore (larger \( w \)), the reduction in HPSv2 is significantly smaller than DAS; and (2) when increasing HPSv2 (smaller \( w \)), the accompanying drop in PickScore is also much milder.
-In other words, regardless of which reward is prioritised, Null-TTA preserves the secondary reward more effectively.
+Both methods exhibit smooth frontiers as the weight \( w \) varies, but pareto frontier of Null-TTA clearly dominates that of the baseline.

-This bidirectional efficiency indicates that Null-TTA captures stronger mutual gains between objectives and maintains balanced improvements across the reward space.
 These results highlight that semantic-space optimisation enables Null-TTA to perform substantially better multi-objective alignment than existing TTA approaches.